fastdevz/workplace-policies-/README.md

 ### Communication
 All employees should use the following channels for all official engagements for which they will be granted access:

--Slack
+- Slack
--Google mail
+- Google mail
--WhatsApp
+- WhatsApp
--Google Meet
+- Google Meet
 ##
 ### Equipment
 Fastdevz will provide xx laptop, a modem, keyboard, mouse, and internet only if you are working at fastdevz offices but Working from home will requared you to have all the necessary equipments, for which the employee stated in the policy is responsible for security.
 The equipment needs to be password protected at all times.